All Episodes

 Now, the five witnesses on the first panel that ISA convened were male religious leaders or professors, including a Catholic bishop.

-Carolyn Maloney demanded that ISA allow Sandra Fluke, a law student from Georgetown University to testify about the impact of the new requirement that most health plans offer contraceptive coverage with no copay.
+Carolyn Maloney demanded that ISA allow Sandra Fluke, a law student from Georgetown University, to testify about the impact of the new requirement that most health plans offer contraceptive coverage with no copay.

-They've got this down pet.
+They've got this down pat.

 They have got this down to a science.